ashishjullia/nodejs-todo-test-app/README.md

     * Create a volume (`db-data`) for persistent database storage.

 4.  **Access the Application:**
     Open your web browser and navigate to `http://localhost:80` (or the port mapped in `docker-compose.yml`).
 You should see the login page.
-Use the password defined by `APP_PASSWORD` (default: "globalnodes") to log in.
+Use the password defined by `APP_PASSWORD` (default: "example") to log in.

 ## Application Structure